davidpgausai-svg/LeaderOS/replit.md

 A role-based access control system integrates Replit OpenID Connect for authentication.
 Roles include Administrator, Co-Lead, and View, with permissions enforced at the API level based on user roles and strategy assignments.
 Administrators manage user roles and strategy assignments, ensuring data isolation.

 ### Key Data Models
-Core entities include Users, User Strategy Assignments (linking users to strategies), Strategies (high-level objectives with a Change Continuum Framework and customizable colors), Tactics (Projects with 7 milestones and documentation URLs), Outcomes (Actions with two-tier filtering), Milestones, Communication Templates, and Activities (audit trail).
+Core entities include Users, User Strategy Assignments (linking users to strategies), Strategies (high-level objectives with a Change Continuum Framework and customizable colors), Tactics (Projects with 7 customizable milestones and documentation URLs), Outcomes (Actions with two-tier filtering), Milestones (with customizable per-project titles), Communication Templates, Meeting Notes (report-out notes with dynamic project/action selection and PDF export), and Activities (audit trail).

 ### Progress Calculation
 A backend-driven system automatically calculates progress for actions, projects, and strategies with cascading rollups.
 Progress is read-only in the UI and recalculated server-side upon data changes, excluding archived items.